How do I send a Purchase Request to University Procurement?

 How do I know when the order has been processed?

-You will receive an email from University Procurement informing you that your order was placed using a PCard or a Purchase Order.
+You will receive an email from Procurement Services informing you that your order was placed using a PCard or a Purchase Order.
 If the order is over $2,000.00, a Payment Approval Form will be attached to the email which you must sign and send directly to Accounts Payable when the goods/services have been received/performed.

 How do I change or cancel an order?